axelarnetwork/evm-cosmos-relayer/README.md

 1. Copy `.env.example` to `.env` and fill all values.
 2. Run `yarn`
 3. Run `make up` to run postgres db container.
+4. Run `make prisma-push` to create database and tables.
-4. Wait until the db is ready to accept connection, then run `yarn start:dev` to start the relayer.
+5. Wait until the db is ready to accept connection, then run `yarn start:dev` to start the relayer.

 ## API